songzhw/songzhw.github.io/project/2017-09-14-agile-and-meetings.md

 If you have a block that you need to discuss with other people, you can park it, put it on the white board.
 After this stand-up meeting, you then can discuss it.

+## Split Your Meetings
+One of my previous company has a large group of Android dev team.
+And this Android dev team is split into many small project team, like ProjectA, ProjectB, ...
+To help dev leader and other dev to understand what's going on in this app, every week we need a meeting.
+In this meeting each team needs to say what did my team did this day.
+And at last, dev leader annouced something or ask if anybody have an issue or a suggestion to bring up.

+I understand this intention is good, but this weekly meeting always performs poorly.
+Normally if you are doing ProjectA, and ProjectB may affect you, so you  will focus on the update of ProjectB and ProjectA.
+This is okay.
+But before you hear that, you may need to take 30 minutes to hear the updates of ProjectC, ProjectD, ....

+That's what I keep saying.
+You may need just 5 minutes to get what you need, but you have to waste 45 mintues to get what you need.
+That means the meeing is not always good for most of the team member.

+Then if you are the leader of this big dev team, what should you do?
+The answer is split it.
+(1).
+First, the update of each team need to be removed from the meeting.
+Instead, every team send a email to every dev.
+So you can get what you want, and skip what you don't want.
+(2).
+The suggestion and announcement is much more important, and every dev should attend.
+If you have any good idea, or have some paint points, or have some block, you really should bring it up.
+Maybe this will help the whole team, or someone can help you with your issue.

+By doing these, the one-hour meeting now can be shortened to just 20 minutes, and everyone may get some knowldege from it.